Last Updated on

 JAMB UTME subject combination (requirements) for Fine and Applied Arts

-You should aim for a score of 180 – 200 and above in JAMB UTME to be on a safe side (Just an advice) because anything short of that may deny you of Admission/Post UTME.
+Knowing JAMB subjects for Fine and Applied Arts is not enough.
+You should aim for a score of 180 – 200 and above in JAMB UTME to be on a safe side (Just a piece of advice) because anything short of that may deny you of Admission/Post UTME.
 Of course, if you have a score below 180, you can consider College of Education or Polytechnic… Please note – JAMB is not the only option for admission.
 If you’re having troubles JAMB UTME maybe it’s time you pass through IJBM, JUBEB, ND or Predegree.

 Direct Entry requirement (required A-level result) to study Fine and Applied Arts